GridTools/gridtools/README.md

 ##### Known issues

 - NVCC 9.2 and later have a severe performance regression.
 It is recommended to use NVCC <= 9.1.
-- Intel is able to compile GridTools code, but depending on user code, might have severe performance problems compared to GNU compiled code.
+- Intel is able to compile GridTools code, but depending on user code, might have severe performance problems compared to GNU- or Clang-compiled code.

 ##### Officially not supported (no workarounds implemented and planned)